outdreamer/build-a-cure/docs/tasks/examples.md

               - similarity bias structural definitionss
                 - relatively adjacent in variable values according to a distance metric applicable & relevant to that variable
               - the similarity bias shows up when adjacent structures are given relevance/meaning that they may not actually be capable of storing/building/deriving, like subsets of inputs or clustering thresholds

+  - bias structures:
+    - bias cycle: where specifically/partially false statements are falsely categorized as completely false, which triggers increase in distorted view of the group making the miscategorization error
+      - saying a specifically/partially false negative thing about a group often has a partially true sentiment backing it (most people in any group do negative behaviors enough to trigger negative sentiments), so even if the specific negative thing is wrong, the sentiment might not be
+      - the lack of acknowledgement of their own negative behaviors by the group saying the specifically/partially false statement also triggers the same response in the group making the miscategorization error (the group saying the specifically/partially false statement is doing a negative behavior, so the miscategorizing group has a negative sentiment about them, and often says specifically/partially false negative things about the group)
+    - conflating stereotype ('false statement about a group') with 'a statement about a group that is more true of a higher ratio of that group than it is of other groups'
+    - stupidity manifests as similar structures (fulfillment of low expectations) across groups in response to low expectations, leading to feedback loop

   - identify bias structures as output of operations on structures, or by missing structures that cause bias
     - bias is a filter that leaves out relevant information